 - 1. Demonstrate an understanding of major criminological theories. - 2.
 Demonstrate an understanding of the basic purpose, styles, and current issues related to law enforcement in the United States. - 3.
-Demonstrate an understanding of the structure and purpose of state and federal courts, basic criminal law, and rules of evidence. - Demonstrate an understanding of correctional philosophy, operation of prisons and community supervision programs, and issues related to prison life and prisoner re-entry. - 5.
-Demonstrate an understanding of moral and ethical issues related to criminal justice and how the Christian faith applies to criminal justice professions.
+Demonstrate an understanding of the structure and purpose of state and federal courts, basic criminal law, and rules of evidence. - Demonstrate an understanding of correctional philosophy, operation of prisons and community supervision programs, and issues related to prison life and prisoner re-entry. - Demonstrate an understanding of moral and ethical issues related to criminal justice and how the Christian faith applies to criminal justice professions.

 The criminal justice major may be taken on either the Bachelor of Applied Science degree, Bachelor of Arts degree or the Bachelor of Science degree and can lead to a broad range of career options in law enforcement and corrections.
-General education courses build and strengthen the verbal and quantitative skills that are the foundation of the criminal justice major and they provide an essential context for the study of human development and social problems.
 Required criminal justice courses provide students with foundational competencies in law enforcement, corrections, courtroom procedures, and criminal law.
-Students then build upon this foundation by completing one of three concentrations focused on preparing them for their future careers in criminal justice.
-Concentrations include Offender Rehabilitation, designed for those seeking careers in community supervision and offender treatment, and Public Safety Administration, designed for future leaders and administrators in criminal justice agencies.
+Students can build upon this foundation by completing one of two concentrations focused on preparing them for their future careers in criminal justice.
+Concentrations include Offender Rehabilitation, designed for those seeking careers in community supervision and offender treatment, and Law Enforcement, designed for those seeking careers as police officers or other law enforcement officials.